Mission: To provide an open-access, reader-centered, presentation of peer-reviewed educational research in a broad array of contexts.

 - Text Sections: All sections should be typed in Times Roman font (12 pt) with page numbers centered at the bottom of the page.

-- References: References should follow the style in the sixth edition of the Publication Manual of the American Psychological Association.
+- References: References should follow the style in the seventh edition of the Publication Manual of the American Psychological Association.

 SECOND DOCUMENT: The second document should include identifying information, namely: